 We lived there for more than a year and never felt unsafe.
-Make sure you read the article below for safety tips and more!
+Make sure you read this article for Playa Del Carmen safety tips and more!

-If your main goal is to catch some rays and enjoy a weekend by the sea, you should have no trouble finding all the necessary beach accouterments in the relatively small city of Playa, no matter where your hotel is.
+If your main goal is to catch some sunshine and enjoy a weekend by the sea, you should have no trouble finding this in the relatively small city of Playa, no matter where your hotel is.